hackgnar/gumstix-overo-images/sewifi/README.md

 ## Install your SEWiFi Image
 * [Install Image to SD Card](install_image.md) - Once you have your image from one of the above build methods, this documentation will explain how to prepare an SD card for the Gumstix Overo board.

+## Credentials and Access Notes for Precompiled images
+* [How to Access your Image](image_access_and_credentials.md) - If you are using the precompiled image or an unmodifed build script to create your image, look here for help on accessing and logging into your system.

 ## Notes about this SEWiFi Image
 The build notes and images here are for a stock SEWiFi OS configured for a Gumstix Overo device.
 The SEWiFi image is configured for easy access when the Gumstix device is plugged into a host computer via USB.